ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ## Why colinearity is bad in linear model?
 - If the model is consider all variable, to learn the characteristics, then those correlated feature will confuses it in making good decsion
 - For linear regression, our `assumption of independent variable` get violated.
-  - Let's understand this problem specifically: Our objective is to model the dependent/response variable based on independent variable.
+    - Let's understand this problem in depth: Our objective is to model the dependent/response variable based on independent variable.
 This means that each independent variable has its own coeeficient, independent of other feature.
-But with multicolinearity, a minute change in one feature, changes other, but coefficent can't have this behaviour, because of our assumption
+But with multicolinearity, a minute change in one feature, changes other feature, but coefficent can't have this behaviour, because of our assumption
 - example of multicolinearity: two feature are `x` and other is `x+10`
 - Multicollinearity can increase the variance of the coefficient estimates and make the estimates very sensitive to minor changes in the model.
 The result is that the coefficient estimates are unstable.
-- Tree Based Model(specifically `boosting tree`) are free from this problem, because it split a node based on only one feature at a time.
+- Tree Based Model(specifically `boosting tree`) are free from this problem, because it split a node based only on one feature at a time.
 - `bagging methods` can have very small effect, but usually `unobserved`.

 > corrleation: we talk between two variable, `multicolinearity` is used, when correlation occurs in multiple feature.
 For exp: `x`, `x*2 + 3` and `x/10`

+---

 ##  dimensionality reduction algorithms:
 - PCA (linear)